NativeScript/docs-v7/docs/start/ns-setup-linux.md

 8. Install the NativeScript CLI.
     1. Run the following command.

+    Please note this is the recommended, safest and most secure method to install any NPM packages globally.
     <pre class="add-copy-button"><code class="language-terminal">sudo npm install nativescript -g --unsafe-perm
     </code></pre>

+    However; if you are on your own non-shared machine, you can disable some of the security to simplify future configuration and eliminate a whole class of npm errors when dealing with npm on your local workstation, by doing this: sudo chown $(whoami) /usr/local/lib/node_modules
+    What this does is give your account user rights to the directory; so then you can do

     1. Restart the command prompt.